• Skip to primary navigation

 Instructions

-• Add all ingredients to pressure cooker, close the lid and set HIGH PRESSURE for 6 minutes (it takes about 12-15 minutes for it to get pressure), then 4 minutes of Natural Release.
-Do a Quick Release after 4 minutes, and when done open the lid carefully.
+• Add all ingredients to pressure cooker, close the lid and set HIGH PRESSURE for 6 minutes.
+It takes about 12 to 15 minutes for the mixture to get pressure.

-• Using the SAUTE function, set it to MORE, and then 15 minutes.
-The apple mixture will splatter A LOT, so be careful.
+• Using the SAUTE function, set it to MORE, and then 20 minutes.
+The apple mixture will splatter a lot, so be careful.
 Use a splatter guard if you have one, and wear mittens while stirring it.
-You need to stir frequently when using this method.
-See noted for more options for this step.
+Stir frequently when using this method.
+See notes for more options for this step.

 • Wait for apple butter to cool.
-Place it in a recipient with lid and store inside the fridge.
-It will last for about 2 to 3 weeks.
+Store in a jar with lid and keep it refrigerated.

 Video